CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/ChildGauge.md

 # **External Rewards**

-The following functions allow for claiming pending external rewards (not CRV emissions).
-CRV emissions can only be claimed directly from the `ChildGaugeFactory`.

-External rewards are not boostable!
+External rewards are externally added rewards (not coming from the CRV emissions) and are not boostable.
 They are distributed linearly over the chosen period to users based on their liquidity share of the gauge.
 Between 3 days and a year, week by default.

+The following functions allow for claiming external rewards (not CRV emissions).
+CRV emissions can only be claimed directly from the `ChildGaugeFactory`.

 ## **Claiming Rewards**